arshi2005/codealpah_tasks/README.md

 # Language Translation Tool
+## Live Demo
+You can view and test the application here:

 ## About the Project
 This project is a simple language translation tool developed as part of an AI internship task.